octokit/plugin-paginate-rest.js/README.md

 `octokit.paginate()` wraps `octokit.request()`.
 As long as a `rel="next"` link value is present in the response's `Link` header, it sends another request for that URL, and so on.

 Most of GitHub's paginating REST API endpoints return an array, but there are a few exceptions which return an object with a key that includes the items array.
+For example:

 - [Search repositories](https://developer.github.com/v3/search/#example) (key `items`)
 - [List check runs for a specific ref](https://developer.github.com/v3/checks/runs/#response-3) (key: `check_runs`)